CraftomeCJ/learningJournal/May2022/learningJournal20220513.md

 ## Unplanned Work
 <!-- This is where you write down work that comes up.
 For example, need me to run a quick errand or my co-worker needs help.
 My goal should be to finish and record these activities as fast as possible so I can go back to my Outcome-Based Goals ==> the work you planned to get done. -->
 1. [Try Completing A Personal React Native + Typescript Operation Manual Ver 1.1](https://github.com/CraftomeCJ/Template_RN_TS_Metro/blob/main/MANUAL.md)
-2. Home chores (laundry, groceries, etc)
+2. Home chores - Groceries Shopping
+3. Dinner with wife

 ## Personal Notes